Cipla Gulf Expands Partnership with Alvotech for Commercialization of Biosimilars in Australia and New Zealand

 MUMBAI, India, March 2, 2021 /PRNewswire/ -- Cipla Limited (BSE: 500087) (NSE: CIPLA EQ) referred to as "Cipla" today announced that its subsidiary, Cipla Gulf FZ LCC ("Cipla Gulf') is expanding its partnership with Alvotech for the marketing and distribution of four biosimilar medicines in Australia and New Zealand.

-As part of this strategic alliance, Cipla Gulf will be responsible for commercialization of patented biosimilars of the biologic medicine brands, Aflibercept (Eylea?), Ustekimumab (Stelara), Denosumab (Prolia, Xgeva?) and Golimumab (Simponi?).
-These are leading products covering therapeutic categories across immunology, osteoporosis, oncology as well as ophthalmology (eg. Aflibercept is indicated for nAMD and other serious eye diseases).
+As part of this strategic alliance, Cipla Gulf will be responsible for commercialization of patented biosimilars leading products covering therapeutic categories across immunology, osteoporosis, oncology as well as ophthalmology.

 The products are developed and manufactured by Alvotech and will be distributed by Cipla Gulf through Australia and New Zealand distribution networks.
 These innovative products recorded US$700 Mn in aggregate 2020 sales in Australia.